Highlights from the October 2022 Housing Supply Report:

 - affordable

-These insights allow industry participants to understand the gaps between housing supply trends and future needs.
+These insights allow industry partners to understand the gaps between housing supply trends and future needs.
 This will help make informed decisions to help improve housing affordability.

 Future editions will be enhanced with even more indicators and analysis.